 Spend some time at the harbor dock.
 Observe the fishermen selling their daily hunt.
 Children can play with the swans and ducks at the harbor and feed bread or small eatables to them.

 Sit and relax at the terrace of Dragør Røgeri, a smokehouse at the harbor and afford a view of mesmerizing Øresund Bridge.
-Kids can run around and play at the Dragør Havn’s playground while you relish the fresh smoked fish and the views.
+Kids can run around and play at the Dragør Havn’s playground while you relish the freshly smoked fish and the views.

 Discover the Amager Museums

 Amager Museum, located in St. Magleby, demonstrates the cultural history of Amager.
 The museum has two farms where you can experience the life of Dutch farmers.
 Kids can take part in the farm tasks like laundry, baking, and feeding the animals.
-It’s a great way to learn the history and local way of life.
+It’s a great way to learn the history and the local way of life.
 The entry fee is 40 DKK for adults while children under 18 years have free access.

 On Havnepladsen, adjacent to the harbor, Dragør Museum, is all about Dragør’s rich seafaring history.
 The oldest house in the town has been converted into the Dragør museum.